May 2, 2013

 The changes have prompted many citizens to become more concerned about the care their loved ones receive and what they can do to ensure their family members’ safety.

-Sigman, Janssen, Stack, Sewall & Pitz and their team of Appleton Personal Injury Attorneys believe being actively involved in a loved one’s care by visiting regularly and asking plenty of questions of caregivers is one of the best ways to prevent a patient from being harmed.
+Sigman, Janssen, Stack, Sewall & Pitz and their team of personal injury lawyers in Oskhosh believe being actively involved in a loved one’s care by visiting regularly and asking plenty of questions of caregivers is one of the best ways to prevent a patient from being harmed.